fabrician/dynamic-variable-provider/README.md

 The "Dynamic Variable Provider" implements the DynamicVariableProvider interface of Silver Fabric 5.5.
 It can pick up two Silver Fabric runtime properties as primary and secondary keys.
-At run time these keys are evaluated inside the Broker and the variable request is submitted the the "Web Server" via HTTP connection.
-The "Web Server" evaluates the variable rules and returns generated set of Variable.
+At run time these keys are evaluated inside the Broker and the variable request is submitted to the the "Web Server" via an HTTP connection.
+The "Web Server" evaluates the variable rules and returns a generated set of variable values.

 Servlet Container
 --------------------------------------